kragen/derctuo/markdown/cyclic-fabrication-systems.md

 happens when you try to bend a drinking straw.

-(Aluminum foil in particular is an appealing raw material for experimentation because it's cheaply and easily available, ships pre-annealed, work-hardens readily, has good mechanical properties in the tempered state, and is typically of some 10 μm in thickness, with submicron roughness on one side.)
+(Aluminum foil in particular is an appealing raw material for experimentation because it’s cheaply and easily available, ships pre-annealed, work-hardens readily, has good mechanical properties in the tempered state, and is typically of some 10 μm in thickness, with submicron roughness on one side.)